-The Board of Directors has fixed the close of business on January 3, 2023, as the record date (the "Record Date") for determining the stockholders entitled to notice of, and to vote at, the Annual Meeting or any adjournments thereof.
-Only holders of Common Stock (NYSE Ticker Symbol: MKC.V) are entitled to vote.
-Holders of Common Stock Non-Voting (NYSE Ticker Symbol: MKC) may not vote but are welcome to virtually attend the Annual Meeting at www.virtualshareholdermeeting.com/MKC2023.
-You may view the Annual Meeting by registering as a guest with your name and email address, but if you want to ask questions and/or vote at the Annual Meeting then you will also need to enter the control number found on your proxy card, voting instruction form, or the enclosed notice.
+The Board of Directors has fixed the close of business on January 2, 2024, as the record date (the "Record Date") for determining the stockholders entitled to notice of, and to vote at, the Annual Meeting or any adjournments thereof.
+Only holders of Common Stock (NYSE: MKC.V) are entitled to vote.
+Holders of Common Stock Non-Voting (NYSE: MKC) may not vote but are welcome to virtually attend the Annual Meeting at www.virtualshareholdermeeting.com/MKC2024.
+You may view the Annual Meeting by registering as a guest with your name and email address, but if you want to ask questions and/or vote at the Annual Meeting then you will also need to enter the control number found on your Notice of Internet Availability, proxy card, or voting instruction form.